Eldrinn-Elantey/Future-Technology-Factorio-Modpack/FTI_SE+K2/Description.md

-# Future Technology: EI
+# Future Technology Inc: SE+K2

 ## Description

-The main mod of this build is [Exotic Industries](https://mods.factorio.com/mod/exotic-industries).
-Other mods have been added in order to expand the capabilities and opportunities not to affect the functions of Exotic Industries
+The main mod of this build is [Space Exploration](https://mods.factorio.com/mod/space-exploration) and [Krastorio 2](https://mods.factorio.com/mod/Krastorio2).
+Other mods have been added in order to expand the capabilities and not affect the functions of the main mods.

 ---